jupyter/docker-stacks/docs/using/recipes.md

 ## Spark

-A few suggestions have been made regarding using Docker Stacks with spark.
+A few suggestions have been made regarding using Docker Stacks with Spark.

 ### Using PySpark with AWS S3